jnweiger/hello_gtk/README.md

-more details see https://doc.owncloud.com/hello but we also have doc.owncloud.com again.
+more details see https://doc.owncloud.com/hello
+1. but we also have doc.owncloud.com again.
+2. ljklkjhk
+3. ...